This is Part 3 of a series.

 end

-function and the PureComponent
+get_fluid_component function and the PureComponent struct

 now includes